advance100/doc_webpack/loaders.md

 Make this loader result cacheable.
 By default it's not cacheable.

 A cacheable loader must have a deterministic result, when inputs and dependencies havn't changed.
 This means the loader shoudn't have other dependencies than specified with `this.addDependency`.
-Most loaders are deterministic and cachable.
+Most loaders are deterministic and cacheable.

 ### `loaders`